trebleshot/android/README.md

 * Japanese
 * Norwegian Bokmål
 * Russian
+* Spanish
 * Turkish

+Go to [translation page](https://hosted.weblate.org/engage/TrebleShot/) on Weblate to see all the available languages.
 Huge thanks to all language contributors.
-If you want to contribute on any language, follow this [link](https://hosted.weblate.org/engage/TrebleShot/), create account, select your preferred languages and that's all.
+If you want to contribute to a language follow [this link](https://plus.google.com/106757789289468250718/posts/RkXh8nhckxG).

 This application is licenced under GPL-2.0 and uses some components licenced under Apache License, Version 2.0